divijghose/firedrake/schoeberl-thesis.md

-We are reading through [Joachim Schöberl's thesis](https://www.asc.tuwien.ac.at/~schoeberl/wiki/publications/diss.pdf) on parameter robust multigrid methods.
+Over the summer of 20202 we read through [Joachim Schöberl's thesis](https://www.asc.tuwien.ac.at/~schoeberl/wiki/publications/diss.pdf) on parameter robust multigrid methods.

-The scheduled time is Mondays at 14:00 BST.
-[This calendar](https://calendar.google.com/calendar/embed?src=qbaqqtn2iiu5l6qjbf2t4aafa8%40group.calendar.google.com) contains details.

-Discussion is via Zoom:

-- Meeting ID: 958 2789 9769
-- Password: 982161

 ## Notes and queries as we go